-- 3. In 2019, Tommy had his career-best season, finishing the season ranked ninth in the world in giant slalom.
+- 3. In 2020, Tommy had his career-best season, finishing the season ranked fifth in the world in giant slalom.

 - 6. If he could choose one actor to play him in a biographical film, he says it'd be Bruce Lee, "because I want to be like him."
 He adds that Bruce Lee is his favorite athlete because he's well-rounded.

 - 7. Off the hill, Tommy is involved with BGL International Freilassing, which is a soccer team comprised of many different nationalities, "I am involved because it is a simple game that can bring together people of different backgrounds and inspire joy."

 - 8. He's into rock climbing, drawing, surfing, camping, snapping photos and mountain biking...and he does a lot of these activities with girlfriend and teammate Laurenne Ross.